Secure Customer Service

 Application Features Related to Privacy

 Zendesk has tools for each of its products to assist with user requests and other obligations under applicable privacy and data protection laws and regulations, such as data access, correction, portability, deletion and objection.
 To learn about the features and functionality in each Zendesk product, please see Complying with Privacy and Data Protection in Zendesk products.

 Zendesk provides an advanced set of access and encryption features to help subscribers effectively protect their information.
 We do not access or use subscriber data for any purpose other than providing, maintaining, and improving the Zendesk Services and as otherwise required by applicable law.
 Additional information is available here.

-Zendesk has achieved a number of internationally-recognized certifications and accreditations demonstrating compliance with third-party assurance frameworks as described on our Security site.
+Zendesk has achieved a number of internationally-recognised certifications and accreditations demonstrating compliance with third-party assurance frameworks as described on our Security site.
 Security certifications are described here.

 Data Hosting Locality:

-Subscribers who purchase the Data Center Location Deployed Associated Service (“Data Center Location Add-on”), or have the Data Center Location functionality in their Service Plan, have the ability to select the region that will host their Service Data from a list of Zendesk available regions.
+Subscribers who purchase the Data Centre Location Deployed Associated Service (“Data Centre Location Add-on”), or have the Data Centre Location functionality in their Service Plan, have the ability to select the region that will host their Service Data from a list of Zendesk available regions.